hazemAmir/MappSent/README.md

 To reproduce the results reported in our [paper](http://lml.bas.bg/ranlp2017/RANLP2017_proceedings_draft_6.09.2017.pdf), please run the following script:

+# Results of the 2016 SemEval edition
 ```
 1. ./MappSent.sh 100 5 0 2016 test

+The default parameters are:

+sg   a skipgram model of 100 dimensions
+5    a window size of 5 words.
+0   a minimum token length of 1.
+2016   Semeval 2016 edition.
-The default parameters are a skipgram model of 100 dimensions, a window size of 5 words, a minimum token length of 1, Semeval 2016 and the experiments are conducted on the test set.
+test   the experiments are conducted on the test set.

 ```